Tableauexpert/A-Mart/README.md

 In this stage, we will be conducting an Exploratory Analysis of the data using python.
 This step will provide insights and context for more complex visualisations in Tableau.
 Here is a link to the [jupyer notebook](https://github.com/Tableauexpert/A-Mart/blob/main/Exploratory_Data_Analysis_A-Mart.ipynb) used for conducting this anlaysis.

+To view the Tableau Dashboard - [Click Here]

 ## 5. Findings, Insights and  Recommendations